-Core Facility of Biomolecular Interaction and Crystallization
+Core Facility of Biomolecular Interactions and Crystallization

 ABOUT CF BIC:

-The core facility provides services leading to biophysical and structural characterization of biomolecules and to study (bio)molecular interactions.
-It is equipped with the instrumentation to set up crystallization conditions of biomolecules and their complexes, basic characterization of physical properties of the molecules (analytical ultracentrifugation, analytical size-exclusion chromatography, dynamic light scattering, CD spectroscopy, differential scanning calorimetry, differential scanning fluorimetry), and to study thermodynamics and/or kinetics of interactions (isothermal titration calorimetry, surface plasmon resonance, bio-layer interferometry, microscale thermophoresis, CD spectroscopy, analytical ultracentrifugation).
+The core facility provides services leading to the biophysical and structural characterization of biomolecules and to study of (bio)molecular interactions.
+It is equipped with the instrumentation to set up crystallization conditions of biomolecules and their complexes, basic characterization of physical properties of the molecules (analytical ultracentrifugation, analytical size-exclusion chromatography, dynamic light scattering, CD spectroscopy, differential scanning calorimetry, differential scanning fluorimetry), and to study thermodynamics and/or kinetics of interactions (isothermal titration calorimetry, surface plasmon resonance, bio-layer interferometry, microscale thermophoresis, analytical ultracentrifugation).

-- Complementary techniques for molecular interactions studies
+Complementary techniques for molecular interactions studies

-- Detailed analysis of macromolecular properties: homogeneity, stability, oligomeric state
+Detailed analysis of macromolecular properties: homogeneity, stability, oligomeric state

 18 individual machines utilizing 11 principally different biophysical techniques in one facility

 - Complex crystallization services: set-up of screening and optimization plates, automatic inspection of crystals with UV imaging, estimation of the precipitation diagram, quality improvement of crystals, production of crystals for structural determination, etc.